-- (a) Unless a stop bar is installed, intermediate holding position lights shall be provided at an intermediate holding position intended for use when the RVR is less than 350 metres. - (b) Intermediate holding position lights shall be provided at intermediate holding positions where stop-and-go signals, such as those provided by a stop bar are unnecessary. - (c) Intermediate holding position lights shall consist of three fixed unidirectional lights that illuminate yellow in the direction of approach to the intermediate holding position and have a light distribution similar to that of taxiway centre line lights if provided.
-The lights shall be symmetrically spaced around and perpendicular to the taxiway centre line, with individual lights 1.5 m apart.

-Note: Refer to OTAR 191.165 for information on the marking of intermediate holding positions.
+- (a) Unless a stop bar is installed, intermediate holding position lights shall be provided at an intermediate holding position intended for use when the RVR is less than 350 metres. - (b) Intermediate holding position lights shall be provided at an intermediate holding position where there is no need for stop-and-go signals as provided by a stop bar. - (c) Intermediate holding position lights shall consist of three fixed unidirectional lights that illuminate yellow in the direction of approach to the intermediate holding position and have a light distribution similar to that of taxiway centre line lights if provided.
+The lights shall be symmetrically spaced around and perpendicular to the taxiway centre line, with individual lights 1.5 m apart. - (d) Intermediate hold position lights shall be located along the intermediate holding position marking at a distance of 0.3m prior to the marking. - Note: Refer to OTAR 191.165 for information on the marking of intermediate holding positions.